obonaventure/CNP3-exercises/bgp/inginious-tasks/README.md

 the docker container and in the frontend, by presenting the network to the students thanks to a javascript graphic library.
-For now, in the `public` folder there is only one javascript file alongside the network file, in order to reflect the network with which we have to work.In the future this javascript file is supposed to be replaced by a proper library that will draw the network.
+For now, in the `public` folder there is only one javascript file alongside the network file, in order to reflect the network with which we have to work.
+In the future this javascript file is supposed to be replaced by a proper library that will draw the network.

-In the `utils` subforlder are two utilitaries files.
+In the `utils` subfolder are two utilitaries files.
 The [inginious_utils](utils/iniginious_utils.py) file contains methods to ease the utilization of the INGInious API.
-It is of course not mandatory to use it but the methods found in the second file assume a certain format of answer, the one given by the method of these scripts.
+It is of course not mandatory to use it but the methods found in the second file assume a certain format of answer, the one given by the methods of this script.
 There is a complete description of the methods provided by the file [here](#inginious_utils).
 The second file in the subdirectory is [bgp_utils](bgp_utils.py).
 This python file contains lots of methods related to BGP, such as a method to parse the network file, a method to compare the answer of a student with an actual RIB of an AS, ...
 Again, you'll find a complete description of the methods [here](#bgp_utils).

+Then, in the `scripts` subfolder is a python file containing classes and methods to ease the use of ipmininet.
+The parser of the network file produces code that uses the methods and classes provided in this folder.
+The files inside the folder should be uploaded to the VM before trying to launch the network.
+We decided to have the file directly in INGInious, and to have to upload it to the VM each time, instead of putting it directly in the VM.
+The reason is simply that it allows a better extensibility of the project: no need to rebuild the VM and the docker container at each improvement of the scripts or addition of protocols.
+[Here](#network_manager) is a description of the `network_manager.py` file.

 The other two files, [bgp.py](bgp.py) and the [run file](run) are example files that are described in the sections [bgp.py](#bgp.py) and [run file](#run file)